-- Servicing of CCI commands •
+- Servicing of CCI commands

 - Initialization and configuration of the video pipeline

 - Power management

 - Other housekeeping functions

-6.7 Video Interface Module (Video IF)
+2.7 Video Interface Module (Video IF)

-The Video Interface module receives video data and formats it for VoSPI protocol.
+The Video Interface module receives video data and formats it for VoSPI protocol (see documents in References, page 6).

-One-Time Programmable Memory (OTP) 6.8
+2.8 One-Time Programmable Memory (OTP)

-The OTP memory, 384 kBytes total, contains all the non-volatile data for the camera, including the software programs for the SVP Core and GPP as well as calibration data and camera-unique data (such as serial number).
-There are no requirements for writing OTP memory outside of the Lepton factory.
+The OTP memory contains all the non-volatile data for the camera, including the software programs for the SVP Core and GPP as well as calibration data and camera-unique data (such as serial number).
+There are no provisions for directly writing to OTP memory outside of the Lepton factory, except the User Default values as described below.

-An optional feature is available to configure the desired defaults (e.g. FFC mode, radiometry configuration, etc.), and write these defaults once by the user to OTP.
+An optional User Default feature is available on some Lepton versions to configure the desired defaults (e.g. FFC mode, radiometry configuration, etc.), and write these defaults once by the user to OTP.
 This feature removes the needs for an initialization sequence at start-up to configure the desired run-time settings.
-See User Defaults Feature, page 46.
+See User Defaults Feature, page 42.

-Static Random-Access Memory (SRAM) 6.9
+2.9 Static Random-Access Memory (SRAM)